barbazul/1kfa/mod_guide_player.md

     your Exhaustion pile, then placing the tokens on top (and, in the case of a Wound, putting a Wound card in your Discard pile)

-In this step, cards to absorb Exhaustion and Wounds include your character's armour and shield, or move cards like Good Cardio, Mystic Breathwork, Like A Second Skin, and Sangfroid.
+To absorb Exhaustion and Wounds, you can use *item cards* like your character's armour and shield, or *move cards* like Good Cardio, Mystic Breathwork, Like A Second Skin, and Sangfroid.

-Characters have 10 Stamina points.
+PCs start with 10 Stamina points.
 To win at combat, a character's foes must be subdued or pacified before 10 cards are lost from the Deckahedron.